kenbooth/jekyll-netlify-boilerplate-daily-miscellaany/_posts/2021-06-02-review-of-the-worlds-largest-ball-of-twine.md

 date: 2021-06-02 17:28:44
 ---
 There is apparently some competition between the twine ball in Cawker City and one in xxxxx.

+Nearby is the Geographic Center of the United States.